Recovery Life Skills with LifeSpring

 Unfortunately, people often aren’t aware of just how depleted they can become when they are struggling with addiction.
 For example, many people who struggle with alcohol use disorder (AUD) are extremely vitamin- and mineral-deficient.

 What exactly are nutrients and anti-nutrients?
-According to The Journal for Nurse Practitioners, “Nutrients are plant and animal sources providing macronutrients (protein, carbohydrates, fat), micronutrients (vitamins, minerals, phytochemicals, antioxidants, probiotics), and fiber … Anti-Nutrients are food products that have no biological necessity.
+According to the Journal for Nurse Practitioners, “Nutrients are plant and animal sources providing macronutrients (protein, carbohydrates, fat), micronutrients (vitamins, minerals, phytochemicals, antioxidants, probiotics), and fiber … Anti-Nutrients are food products that have no biological necessity.
 Though edible, these are not considered “food”: high fructose corn sweeteners, sugars, artificial sweeteners, highly processed and hydrogenated fats, refined flour products, preservatives, and additives.”
 These provide the basis for nutritious eating in recovery.

 Ensuring that one receives good nutrition is a life skill.
 Yet, good nutrition also provides a foundation for the attainment of other life skills in recovery.
 Receiving proper nutrients also leads to a lower incidence of disease.
-According to the Centers for Disease Control and Prevention (CDC), “Good nutrition is essential in keeping current and future generations of Americans healthy across the lifespan … People with healthy eating patterns live longer and are at lower risk for serious health problems such as heart disease, type two diabetes, and obesity.
+According to the Centers for Disease Control and Prevention (CDC), “Good nutrition is essential in keeping current and future generations of Americans healthy across the lifespan.”
+In addition, “People with healthy eating patterns live longer and are at lower risk for serious health problems such as heart disease, type 2 diabetes, and obesity.
 For people with chronic diseases, healthy eating can help manage these conditions and prevent complications.”

 Nutrition also ensures that individuals in recovery don’t fall into the trap of trying to self-medicate with alcohol or other substances due to nutrient deficiencies.
 Proper nutrition helps to eliminate the physical cravings one feels for alcohol and substances because it keeps one satisfied.
 Nutrients also protect against the mental cravings of addiction.
 A proper and nutritious diet can help reduce mental fog, stress, anxiety, depression, and other mental health symptoms.